About Cambridge Forest Schools

 “The forest school curriculum encourages pupils to learn how to work together and how to support each other.
 Pupils engage positively with outdoor learning, working together to build dens, make camp fires and explore the outside space.
 As a result, pupils develop strong friendships, which inspectors observed in the playground, in lessons and when speaking with pupils”

 We have also delivered sessions to young adults with severe learning disabilities for Action for Children.
-The sensory nature of the sessions stimulated and engaged the clients and provided the staff with a relaxing environment in which to recharge.
-The clients (unsuprisingly) particularly enjoyed the pizza making and cooking smores.
+The sensory nature of the sessions stimulated and engaged the clients.
+It also provided the staff with a relaxing environment in which to recharge.
+The clients loved painting with mud, making pizzas and smores.

 “A really good opportunity for participants to share what they knew or have a go at something they never had. ”